 1. The Lack of Money

-Some people think that the number of followers you have on Instagram is an equivalent of the amount of money you get in real life.
+Some people think that the number of followers you have on Instagram matches the amount of money you get in real life.
 But that’s just an illusion.

 If you think about it.
 It’s most probably the latter.
 Why else ask for free ice cream that cost $4 in exchange for exposure?1